prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "The first step is to establish that something is possible; then probability will occur." -Elon Musk

 Even if something seems impossible, first of all we need to truly believe that <b>it is possible</b>.
 Then we will try to take necessary steps & chances of the result will become non-zero.
-If we don't believe something is possible in the first place, probability of the result will always be zero.
+If we don't believe something is possible in the first place, the probability of the result will always be zero.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 17.

 > "Man needs his difficulties because they are necessary to enjoy success." -A.P.J.
 Abdul Kalam

 To truly understand the need of something, we need to stay away from it.
-Then only we can understand what's like to live without it.
+Then only we can understand what it's like to live without it.
 We easily take everything around us for granted.
-We need absence of something to know it's true value.
+We need the absence of something to know it's true value.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>